 Disadvantages

-- Reduced Overall Capacity: Drain batteries may have a lower overall energy capacity compared to standard batteries, meaning they might require more frequent recharging in applications with sustained high-current draws.
+- Reduced Overall Capacity: Drain batteries may have a lower overall energy capacity compared to standard batteries, which means they may require more frequent recharging in applications with sustained high-current draws.

 - Shorter Lifespan: The intense demands of high-current applications can contribute to a shorter overall lifespan of high-drain 18650 batteries, requiring careful management to maximize their longevity.